What is NCP and NCPT?

 Through its structured approach, the NCP Model enhances consistency, quality, and description of nutrition/dietetics care and related health outcomes.
 While care delivery remains individualized to meet the unique needs of those being served, the NCP Model provides a standardized framework for guiding professionals through the delivery process.
 The structured framework facilitates data aggregation for patient populations and subsequent data analytics, outcomes management and opportunities to research and improve the NCP Model itself.

-External and professional factors are depicted in the two outer rings to reflect practice settings, health care systems, social systems, and economic environment.
-The middle ring includes variables that influence quality of practice and include: dietetics knowledge, skills and competencies, critical thinking, collaboration, communication and documentation, evidence-based practice, and code of ethics.
-The center circle (core) features the person/population that interacts with the nutrition and dietetics professional and as such the core of the NCPM symbolizes people-centered nutrition care delivery.
+External and professional factors are depicted in the **two outer rings** to reflect practice settings, health care systems, social systems, and economic environment.
+The **middle ring** includes variables that influence quality of practice and include: dietetics knowledge, skills and competencies, critical thinking, collaboration, communication and documentation, evidence-based practice, and code of ethics.
+The **center circle (core)** features the patient/population that interacts with the nutrition and dietetics professional and as such the core of the NCPM symbolizes people-centered nutrition care delivery.

-Nutrition Care Process Terminology
+## Nutrition Care Process Terminology (NCPT)

 The NCPT includes a set of terms for each step of the NCP.
 Nutrition Assessment terms describe observed and measured data that provide evidence about nutrition-related problems or diagnoses.
 Nutrition Diagnosis terms describe the nutrition problem that nutrition and dietetics professionals are responsible for treating and/or managing.
 Intervention terms describe planned actions aimed toward resolving nutrition problems and the cause (or etiology) of these problems.
 The Nutrition Assessment and Monitoring and Evaluation steps share, for the most part, the same terminology.
 Specifically, Nutrition Assessment terms that describe Client History are not included in the Monitoring and Evaluation terminology because nutrition interventions cannot change a client's history.
 When terms are used in the Monitoring and Evaluation step, they are used to describe outcomes or expected outcomes relevant to the Nutrition Diagnosis.
 NCP Terms for each step are organized by Domains.
 Domains are further organized into Classes and Subclasses.
 For example, the term Energy Intake falls under the Domain: Food/Nutrition-related History.
-(Detailed information on the current hierarchical organization of NCPT and term definitions can be found atwww.ncpro.org (log in required)).
+(Detailed information on the current hierarchical organization of NCPT and term definitions can be found at [www.ncpro.org](https://www.ncpro.org) (log in required).

 By employing standardized terminology and coding conventions outlined in NCPT, nutrition and dietetics professionals can ensure consistency, accuracy, and interoperability (automated data exchange) in documenting nutrition and dietetics care data across different electronic health record (EHR) systems.
 This standardized approach supports improved data quality, enhances communication between healthcare providers, and enables meaningful analysis and research on nutrition and dietetics care outcomes and health outcomes.